THE PERTINENT INFO

 Announcers: Gus Johnson, Joel Klatt and Jenny Taft

-Below, you might find some interesting facts about the teams, key offensive player stats, coach information, and team stats.
+Below, you will find some interesting facts about the teams, coach information, and team stats.

 THE LAST TIME...